Asifadam93/AndroidTTSAudioLoop/README.md

 # AndroidTTSAudioLoop

-Simple projet to show, how to add an audio file with a text and read it in loop
+Simple projet about android text to speech show's :

+  * Add an audio file
+  * Add a string text
+  * Read it in loop